BoltzExchange/boltz-client/docs/configuration.md

 # Configuration

-`boltz-lnd` can be configured via CLI arguments, and a TOML config file.
-By default, the config file is called `boltz.toml` and located in the data directory of `boltz-lnd` (`/home/<user>/.boltz-lnd` by default on Linux).
+`boltz-client` can be configured via CLI arguments or a TOML config file.
+When CLI arguments are used, these are overwriting any conflicting configuration in the TOML.
+The config file `boltz.toml` is expected to be located in the data directory of `boltz-client` (`/home/<user>/.boltz-client` by default on Linux).

 ## Example